 The WCAG series of guidelines offers the powerful framework in working toward provide website accessibility for all users.
 The WCAG 2.0 version outlines four principles for accessible websites:

 Organizations need to keep in mind the needs of people with disabilities when designing their website.
-The disabilities include but are not restricted to, cognitive limitative, hearing impairment, low vision and blindness, limitation to movement and photosensitivity.
+The disabilities include cognitive, hearing impairment, low vision and blindness, and motor impairments.

 ADA Compliance Checklist

 When designing a website several factors have to kept in mind.
 The most important thing that is often overlooked is website compliance with ADA law.
-It is required to make certain that the website is accessible to everyone because it makes it compliant with the Americans with Disabilities Act.
+A website must be accessible to everyone because it makes it compliant with the Americans with Disabilities Act.

 Let us discuss some of the requirements required for ADA compliance.
 The below checklist will help to understand whether the company website is ADA compliant or not.